Skip to main content

 Cllr Liam Walker

-County Councillor for the Hanborough & Minster Lovell division
+County Councillor for the Hanborough & Hailey division

-District Council candidate for the Hailey, Minster Lovell and Leafield ward.
+District Councillor for the Hailey, Minster Lovell and Leafield ward

 Show only